Kikketer/dyte-recording-stage/README.md

-# dyte-recording-stage
+# Dyte Recording Stage

-Bare minimum recording stage using vanilla HTML
+This is a bare minimum debugging page for Dyte recording stage to identify potential slowdowns in recording startup time.